Ruger® SILENT-SR® ISB Disassembly, Cleaning & Reassembly Tech Tip

 How do I safely disassemble the Ruger SILENT-SR ISB?

 First, ensure the firearm is unloaded with the bolt locked to the rear.
-Then, separate the barrel assembly, loosen the front screw with the Allen wrench, and carefully pull out the baffle stack.
+Then, use the Allen wrench to loosen the front screw, and carefully pull the baffle stack out of the barrel sleeve.

-What material are the baffles in the Ruger SILENT-SR ISB made of?
+What material are the Ruger SILENT-SR ISB baffles made of?

 More Gunsmithing & DIY Videos You Might Like